 Drill results were reported on October 25 and November 22, 2021.
 Gold was intersected in a number of drillholes and the results are detailed in Section 6 "Operating Milestones" below.

-Future drilling subsequent to the 2021 drill program is subject to USFS and other regulatory approvals and future financing.
+Any additional drilling by the Company at the Caldera property will be subject to the Company's detailed geological review, USFS and other regulatory approvals, and future financing.

 Fortuity 89 Property (Nye County, Nevada, USA)